yatinweb/mobGit/README.md

 # MobGit

-This project is GitHub User Search App.
+This project is GitHub User Search App!

 # Getting started